adamcooke/authie/README.md

 * Sessions should automatically expire after a certain period of inactivity.
 * Sessions can be either permanent or temporary.

+## Version 1.1.1

+An issue was identified regarding the way sessions are invalidated when they become invalid.
+In versions < 1.1.0, sessions which expire while they are in use are not invalidated.
+This is fixed in => 1.1.1 and I strongly recommend that everyone is running this version or higher to benefit from all the functionality in Authie.

 ## Installation

 As usual, just pop this in your Gemfile: